Troubleshooting

 Run the Setup Wizard

 Section titled “Run the Setup Wizard”If your configuration is in a bad state, open N2O Settings > Connection and click Setup Wizard.
-It walks through token/OAuth, scope selection, and folder setup.
+It walks through token/OAuth, choosing what to sync, and folder setup.

 Getting help